 Update: Mayor Eduardo Martinez thanks city, congratulates opponents after reelection bid falls short

-Current council member Claudia Jimenez is in first place with 38.5% of the votes cast while Ahmad Anderson has 28%, according to unofficial results as of June 10.
+Current council member Claudia Jimenez is in first place with 38.6% of the votes cast while Ahmad Anderson has 28%, according to final election results.

 Election results: District 3 council member Doria Robinson appears to have kept her seat